 Condiment: Many purists want nothing more than a simple au jus treatment for their roast (hint: au jus [oh zhoo] means “with juice”; it’s a phrase, not a thing), but a creamy, zesty horseradish sauce is delightful with prime rib.

 Salad: The bacon-and-blue cheese-loaded wedge salad served by traditional steakhouses as a starter is making a comeback, and is a fabulous way of dressing up the crunch of iceberg lettuce.

-Dessert: Serve something chocolatey to complement the red wine you’ll likely want to serve with your roast.
+Dessert: Chocolate or devil's food—like a red velvet cake—will complement the red wine you'll likely want to serve with your roast.